nghiapham179/training/README.md

 3. What's google BARD?
+ - Bard is a large language model (LLM) chatbot developed by Google AI.
+It is a machine learning model that has been trained on a massive dataset of text and code.
+Bard can generate text, translate languages, write different kinds of creative content, and answer your questions in an informative way

 4. Diffirence between the chat GPT and google BAR ?
 5. What's AI?
 6. What's GITHUB and GIT?